 It’s easy to love Wix because, well, it just makes everything so easy.
 With Wix, you can build a professional-looking website in just few hours.
 It’s like a high-tech sat nav – you won’t ever get lost.

-You will also need to source web hosting, and organise SSL certificates (website security) yourself.
+You will also need to source web hosting, and organize SSL certificates (website security) yourself.
 So, it’s worth weighing up your options if you have a busy working schedule.

 By using a hosting provider like Bluehost, you’ll get a domain name and SSL security certificate thrown in for free when you sign up to one of its WordPress hosting plans.
 Bluehost also provides one-click WordPress installation (seriously, it only takes one click!), making it much easier and simpler to set up your WordPress website.